soffes/bully/Readme.markdown

-# bully
+# Bully

-Pusher Objective-C client.
+Simple Pusher Objective-C client.

+**Note:** This is a work in progress.
+Presence channels aren't supported yet.
+Proceed with caution.

 ## Example Usage